-Brownlee recommended that leaders and employees make a concerted effort to communicate with their colleagues in the ways each person prefers.
+Dana Brownlee, founder of training and management consulting firm Professionalism Matters, recommended that leaders and employees communicate with their colleagues in the ways each person prefers.
 Bringing staff members of different generations together for face-to-face team-building exercises and ice breakers can help break down some of the barriers that can occur with digital communications, she said.

 Lazy.
 Entitled.
 Tech obsessed.
-Over eager.
-These are just a few of the terms that come to mind for many older workers when they think of millennials, and this generation is well aware of the stereotypical ideas they're up against.
-But Milgram pointed out that Gen Y isn't alone: baby boomers may be perceived by younger workers as difficult to train and stubbornly set in their ways.
+Overeager.
+These are just a few of the terms that come to mind for many older workers when they think of millennials, and members of the younger generation are well aware of the stereotypical ideas they're up against.
+Rich Milgram, CEO of career network Beyond.com, pointed out that Gen Y isn't alone: Younger workers may perceive baby boomers as difficult to train and stubbornly set in their ways.

 "Overcoming existing stereotypes is hard," Milgram told Business News Daily.
 "It takes a conscious effort to distinguish your own talents and not let preconceived notions do that for you.
 Workers need to match their vision of success with the work ethic that it will take to get there — meaning a willingness to go beyond what's expected."

 As the typical workplace evolves to keep up with changing technologies and mobile work trends, a consequent shift in cultural expectations has also occurred.
-This can be an especially jarring transition for older workers, who are used to having performance measured by the number of hours spent at their desk.
+This can be an especially jarring transition for older workers, who are used to having performance measured by the number of hours spent at their desks.

 "For many younger managers, time spent in the office is not as vital as the results you produce," said career expert Kerry Hannon in an article she wrote for AARP.
 "Your well-honed work ethic of being an early bird at your desk might not impress.
 Teleworking tends to be looked on more favorably, especially if you can get more work done by not cooling your heels in rush-hour commutes."

 "Younger workers are more likely to come from families where both parents were working, and therefore place a greater premium on work-life balance," Maroney said.
 "Their older co-workers may have expected to sacrifice a lot of their personal time to the job.
 Having seen parents lose their jobs despite their loyalty, [millennials] are looking for jobs where they can have a life outside of work."

-For leaders, a good way to approach this issue is to allow individuals to work in the style that's best for them and acknowledge the efforts of each team member, regardless of their work style.
+For leaders, a good way to approach this issue is to allow individuals to work in the style that's best for them and acknowledge the efforts of each team member, regardless of their work styles.